setupProject calls a sequence of functions in this order:

 be read upon restart.

-Logical vector or character vector, however, only getModule
+Logical vector or character vector, however, only getModule will respond

 to a vector of values.
-If length-one TRUE
+If length-one TRUE, then all files that were previously downloaded

-will be overwritten throughout the sequence of setupProject
+will be overwritten throughout the sequence of setupProject – including those downloaded via sideEffects.

 modules will be overwritten or the logical vector of the modules.

-overwritten except a module that/those names, because
+overwritten except a module matching the vector names() (because

 a user can just manually delete a file, then rerun.